 Program Official: James Griffin

 This program supports basic and translational developmental research that attempts to specify the experiences children need from birth to age 8 to prepare them for a successful transition to school entry and later achievement.
-It also supports long-term follow-up studies that quantify the long-term impact of early intervention programs.
+It also supports long-term follow-up studies that quantify the long-term effect of early intervention programs.
 School readiness encompasses those capabilities of children, families, schools, and communities that will best foster student success in kindergarten and beyond.
-The components of school readiness include physical growth and well-being, motor, cognitive, social-emotional and executive function/self-regulation skill development, and emergent language, literacy, numeracy, and mathematics learning.
+The components of school readiness include physical growth and well-being; motor, cognitive, social-emotional, and executive function/self-regulation skill development; and emergent language, literacy, numeracy, and mathematics learning.